RitabrataDas343/Expressando-TDoC2021/documentation/expressando-day4.md

 <h1 align="center">DAY 4</h1>

-## Checking for Convexity Defecta in the Camera Input
+## Checking for Convexity Defects in the Camera Input

 Since the initial input has been configured through the webcam input, it becomes important to understand the concepts of "defect" as a basic and fundamental method in the domain of detection.
 In this session, we are going to learn about defects and detect them in our digital video input.